decaf-dev/obsidian-dataloom/README.md

 ## What's New?

-## Version 2.3.5
+## Version 2.3.6

-Between 2.3.3 and 2.3.5 I introduced a bug that made it impossible to edit cells.
+In 2.3.4 I introduced a bug that made it impossible to edit cells.
+This persisted until 2.3.5.
 I apologize for the inconveniece this caused anyone.
-I rolled back the previous 2.3.5 and am releasing a new version.

-Version 2.3.5 (newly updated) includes a lot of bug fixes/refactored code.
+Version 2.3.6 (newly updated) includes a lot of bug fixes/refactored code.
 All in all, the functionality is the same, but you should notice that some UI discrepencies were fixed, including how the edit menu for cells appear.

 I also replaced the tabbing system for a custom focus system.
 Press tab to see how things work now.
 In addition, when you add a new row, the first cell of that row will focus.